Avaiga/taipy-doc/docs/knowledge_base/tips/the_data_nodes/index.md

 Taipy makes things easy by handling the paths for Pickle files automatically if you haven't defined them.
 This simplifies the configuration process.
-When you create several scenarios, the output data nodes from each scenario will automatically point to separate Pickle files.
+When you create several scenarios, the output data nodes from each scenario will automatically point to separate files.

 ```py
 scenario_2 = tp.create_scenario(scenario_cfg)